edespino/cloudberry-site/docs/basic-query-syntax.md

     WHERE department_id IN (SELECT id FROM departments WHERE location = 'New York');  -- Queries all employees working in New York.
     ```

-The above is just a brief overview of the basic query syntax in Cloudberry Database.
-Cloudberry Database also provides more advanced queries and functions to help developers perform complex data operations and analyses.
+The above is just a brief overview of the basic query syntax in Apache Cloudberry.
+Apache Cloudberry also provides more advanced queries and functions to help developers perform complex data operations and analyses.

 ## See also